ampproject/amphtml/extensions/amp-carousel/amp-carousel.md

 ##### controls (optional)

-Displays left and right arrows for the user to navigate carousel items on mobile devices.
+Permanently displays left and right arrows for the user to navigate carousel items on mobile devices.
+By default, navigational arrows disappear after a few seconds on mobile.
 The visibility of arrows can also be controlled via styling, and a media query can be used to only display arrows at certain screen widths.
 On desktop, arrows are always displayed unless only a single child is present.

 ##### data-next-button-aria-label (optional)